ctnava/rxtechnotes/ethics_compliance.md

 - Enforces secure **electronic data interchange (EDI)** for claims, billing, and patient data for HIPAA compliance

 > ✅ HITECH strengthens enforcement and increases penalties for noncompliance.

+### Workplace Safety Policy

+#### Occupational Safety & Health Act (OSHA, 1970)

+Ensures workplace safety.
+Employers must:

+- Train employees on safety protocols
+- Provide **Personal Protective Equipment (PPE)** when exposure to hazardous substances is possible
+- Maintain **Safety Data Sheets (SDS)** for all hazardous substances to explain the risks of exposure, handling instructions, and protocols necessary to prevent harm from such incidents.

+> ⚠️ Chemotherapy agents and other hazardous drugs must have Safety Data Sheets!